xenocrat/sfnt2woff/README.md

 ## Limitations

-* TrueType Font Collection files (`.ttc`/`.ttfc`) are not supported.
-* WOFF 2.0 export uses a null transformation: table data is not optimized.
+WOFF 2.0 export uses a null transformation: table data is not optimized.

 ## Usage